 The raspberries you can see in the photo were ones I had frozen from our garden a couple of months ago.
 I took them out of the freezer about half an hour before serving, so they just had time to thaw, but not to go mushy.
 This dessert is quite sweet so the unsweetened berries and cream provide a nice contrast.

 My Dad lived to the ripe old age of 90 and this was what he had for his last meal.
 I can see his face now, savouring every mouthful.
 I can’t think of anything I’d rather have for my Last Supper.

 ¼ cup water

 1 tin sweetened condensed milk

 3 cups fresh milk (or a mixture of cream and milk)

 1 tsp vanilla essence

 Fresh or frozen berries, just thawed

 Preheat oven to 170°C. Heat sugar and water in a heavy saucepan and stir until sugar has dissolved.
 Boil without stirring until you have a rich caramel, swirling the pan so that it colours evenly without burning.
-Tip into a lightly oiled ovenproof dish with a capacity of 1.5 to 2 litres (I used a metal ring mold) and swirl around so that it coats the sides of the dish as well as the bottom.
+Tip into a lightly oiled ovenproof dish with a capacity of 1.5 to 2 litres (I used a metal ring mold) and swirl around as it cools, so it coats the sides of the mold as well as the bottom.

-Loosen around the edges with a thin-bladed knife, then tip the Crème Caramel onto a serving plate.
-If all the caramel doesn’t come out, place the baking dish or tin in a bowl of very hot water to melt it, then pour it over the dessert.
-Serve with cream, fresh berries and a dusting of icing sugar.
+Loosen around the edges with a thin-bladed knife, then tip onto a serving plate.
+If all the caramel doesn’t come out, place baking dish or tin in a bowl of very hot water to melt it, then pour it over the dessert.
+Serve with cream, fresh berries and, if liked, a dusting of icing sugar.